The Rougarou of Southern Louisiana

 The three of them were all convicted as werewolves and burned at the stake in 1598.
 The presiding judge was Henri Boguet whose Discours des sorciers became a standard guide to witchcraft.

-Another noteworthy account is that of the Tailor of Châlons.
+The account is that of the Tailor of Châlons is also noteworthy.
 This account is so grotesque that the court allegedly burnt the documents of the case to stamp out the tailors memory from existence.
 Resultantly we don’t know what his actual name was.
 The tailor on the outskirts of Châlons, in the Champagne region of France, reportedly killed 50 children.

 When the children started to go missing the towns people began to comb the forest in search of them.
 People claimed to have seen a werewolf in the process.
 Suspicion arose about the tailor who was said to have gone in the woods for hours overnight.
 The town people broke into his shop, found barrels of children’s bones and human flesh chopped up on the tables.
 When the tailor was arrested he denied being a loup-garou, though witnesses claimed to have seen him transform into a wolf in the woods.
 In resisting arrest he starting foaming at the mouth, exhibited super-human strength, and growled like a beast.
 The tailor was burned at the stake in 1598.